karmab/kcli/README.md

 ## Using plans

-You can also define plan files in yaml with a list of VMS, disks, and networks and VMS to deploy (look at the sample) and deploy it with kcli plan.
+You can also define plan files in yaml with a list of profiles, VMS, disks, and networks and VMS to deploy (look at the sample) and deploy it with kcli plan.

 For instance, to define a network named mynet: